advaced/advaced/doc/modules/block.md

   - `stake`: Stakes coins to the recipient account (The recipient can't use these coins for transactions and the transaction-fee is only as half as high as the normal).

-  - `unstake`: Unstakes the given value, but in this case the current stake-holding account is the sender and the recipient is the one, who staked these coins earlier to this account.
+  - `claim`: Claims the given value, but in this case the current stake-holding account is the sender and the recipient is the one, who staked these coins earlier to this account or claims the coins that the person earned with his/her validation.
 Also the signature are is in this case made with the recipient private-key (the transaction-fee is only as half as high as the normal).

+  - `burn`: Removes the senders stake and adds it to the recipients value (the recipient is the validator of the current block and the validator can not be the sender)

 - `timestamp` (string): A Timestamp generated with `str(datetime.now())`, e.g. `2022-02-09 08:02:19.766484`.